1758 - Siege of Olmütz

 On May 13, the Austrian commander of Olmütz instructed that, in case of alarm, nobody was authorised, out of curiosity, to climb into the towers, tall buildings and defensive works of the place under threat of being shot.
 In the evening, the Chapel of Maria Hülff was blown up.

-In the night of 13 to 14 May, 400 men of the Warasdiner-Sankt Georger Grenzer attacked Prussian entrenchments at the bridgehead halfway to Neustift (present-day Nové Sady), killing part of the defenders and taking 13 prisoners.
+In the night of 13 to 14 May, 400 men of the Warasdiner-Sankt Georger Grenzer marched from the Hradisch Monastery and attacked Prussian entrenchments at the bridgehead halfway to Neustift (present-day Nové Sady), killing part of the defenders and taking 13 prisoners.

 In the morning of May 14, the rubble of the Chapel of Maria Hülff were collected.

-On May 15, a Prussian detachment established its camp behind the Tafelberg in preparation for the siege.
+On May 15, a Prussian detachment established its camp behind the Tafelberg (present-day Tabulovy Vrch) in preparation for the siege.

 On May 16, 2,000 cows belonging to the Monastery of Hradisch were brought into Olmütz.

-On May 19, the Prussians lifted their camp at Krönau (present-day Křelov) and established a new camp behind the Tafelberg.
+- The siege corps lifted its camp at Krönau (present-day Křelov) and established a new camp behind the Tafelberg.

-By May 20, all four columns of the Prussian convoy bringing the siege train from Silesia were arrived at Frederick's camp and he was ready to undertake a formal siege.
+- By that date, all four columns of the convoy bringing the siege train from Silesia were arrived at Frederick's camp and he was ready to undertake a formal siege.

 Olmütz and surroundings

 The town of Olmütz was nested in a meander of the March River.
 It counted some 1,200 houses and 24,000 inhabitants (some sources mention only 16,000 inhabitants).
 Till 1745, the town was simply surrounded by walls, towers and ditches.
 Indeed in December 1741, Frederick had easily captured the town which was defended by a mere 1,000 men.
-However, from 1745, the town had been heavily fortified with bastions, curtains, ravelins, counterscarps and other outer and inner defensive works.
-Some earthworks had also been established on several islands near the village of Salzergut (present-day Nový Svět).
+However, from 1745, the town had been heavily fortified with bastions, curtains, ravelins and other outer and inner defensive works.
+All these works were made of earth and had scarps and counterscarps.
+The March fed the wide ditch which was some 1.7 m deep.
+The western defences were further reinforced by the Salzgut works, erected on an island (present-day Nový Svět) of the March to the south of Olmütz, which covered the entire area with its fire.
+These skillfully designed works were difficult to attack because their low profile hid them almost entirely from sight.
 During the siege, the Prussians would designate these fortifications on the islands as the Wasserfort.
 These new fortifications combined with the advantageous location of the town made it a very strong fortress.
 The town was an arsenal or military storehouse of Austria, strongly fortified.

-The March River subdivided itself into several branches.
+The March River improved the defensive positions of the fortress.
+It subdivided itself into several branches.
 Its banks were mostly flat and marshy.
 A practical locks system allowed to flood the plains located to the south-east and north sides of the town, virtually sheltering these quarters from any attack.

 In the surroundings of Olmütz, there were also a few places which are worth mentioning: the Monastery of Hradisch and the villages of Pawlowitz (present-day Pavlovičky), Chwalkowitz (present-day Chválkovice), Hatschein (present-day Hejčín), and Hreptschein (present-day Řepčín).
 They were partially covered by some field entrenchments and remained occupied by troops belonging to the Austrian garrison for most of the siege, thus keeping communication opened with the countryside.
 The Monastery of Hradisch was the headquarters of a large party of grenzers led by Colonel Mikassinovich who also occupied Pawlowitz and Chwalkowitz.
 In Hatschein, there were 1 captain and 50 men; in Hreptschein 1 lieutenant and 30 men.